SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 Navigating the Identity Management Market Landscape

 • Full-featured identity governance platforms: Vendors focused specifically on identity governance and administration often provide deeper governance capabilities and more flexible customization options than general identity management and lightweight IGA solutions.
+While light IGAs can be handy, often offering out-of-the-box functionality – they frequently lack the robust features required for comprehensive, long-term governance and scalability.

 • Hybrid IGA platforms: Designed to support on-prem, hybrid, and cloud deployment needs.
 For organizations working in a hybrid operational model or those planning a gradual migration to the cloud, these platforms can be an ideal solution.